Microaggressions Research

 Our work also includes the development of a new taxonomy of microaggressions, a comprehensive framework that categorizes racial microaggressions based on an extensive review of existing literature.
 This taxonomy provides a more current understanding of these subtle, yet impactful, forms of discrimination, enabling researchers and practitioners to address them more effectively.
 Complementing this theoretical work, we have conducted in-depth focus group research with Black, Indigenous, and People of Color (BIPOC) across three universities, including uOttawa.
 These studies illuminate the shared experiences of microaggressions faced by BIPOC students, offering critical insights into the systemic barriers they navigate in academic environments.

 Additionally, our work has challenged the assumption that microaggressions are purely unconscious and harmless.
-Our nationwide study reveals that microaggressions often stem from underlying aggression, emphasizing their role in perpetuating harm.
+Our nationwide study reveals that microaggressions are connected to underlying aggression, emphasizing their role in perpetuating harm.
 Moreover, our international research highlights that racial microaggressions are not confined to North America but are a widespread issue across many Western nations.
 Together, these projects reflect our lab's commitment to advancing the understanding of microaggressions and driving change to create more inclusive, equitable communities.